MohamedAlaga/what-happens-when/README.rst

 ----------------------
 The following sections explain the physical keyboard actions and the OS interrupts.
-When you press the key "g" the browser receives the event and the auto-complete functions kick in.
+When you press the key "g" the browser receives the event and the auto-complete functions kick in.This event is handled by the browser's event listener, which detects the keypress and triggers the corresponding functions.
+The character "g" is then displayed in the browser's URL bar.
 Depending on your browser's algorithm and if you are in private/incognito mode or not various suggestions will be presented to you in the dropdown below the URL bar.
 Most of these algorithms sort